Awake!

 Awake! is an illustrated religious magazine published by the Watch Tower Bible and Tract Society of Pennsylvania.
 It is considered to be a companion magazine of The Watchtower, and is distributed by Jehovah's Witnesses.
-The Watch Tower Society reports worldwide circulation of about 31.5 million copies per issue in 216 languages.
+The Watch Tower Society reports a worldwide circulation of about 33.206 million copies per issue in 270 languages.

 History

 The magazine was originally published bimonthly from October 1, 1919, under the title The Golden Age.
 It was founded for use in the Bible Students' new door-to-door ministry, though the founder of the movement, Charles Taze Russell, had indicated in his will that the Watch Tower Society would not publish any periodicals other than The Watch Tower.
 Clayton J. Woodworth was editor of the magazine, and later went on to serve on the boards of several corporations of Jehovah's Witnesses.
 On October 6, 1937, the magazine was renamed Consolation and continued to be published biweekly until July 31, 1946.

 On August 22, 1946, the magazine was renamed Awake!, drawing its new title from Romans 13:11 (ASV): "... it is time for you to awake out of sleep: for now is salvation nearer to us than when we first believed".
 The magazine's editorship then became anonymous.
 (Autobiographical articles credited to individual members about their experiences and circumstances occasionally appear.)

-From 1982 to 1995, each issue of the magazine included a mission statement which stated, "this magazine builds confidence in the Creator's promise of a peaceful and secure new order before the generation that saw 1914 passes away".
+From 1982 to 1995, each issue of the magazine included a mission statement that stated: "this magazine builds confidence in the Creator's promise of a peaceful and secure new order before the generation that saw 1914 passes away".
 When Jehovah's Witnesses' belief regarding the "generation" of 1914 was changed to a less literal sense, the aim was restated as, "this magazine builds confidence in the Creator's promise of a peaceful and secure new world that is about to replace the present wicked, lawless system of things".

 Until 2005, Awake! was published semimonthly in major languages (on the 8th and 22nd), monthly in many languages, and quarterly in a few languages.
 From January 2006, the magazine was published monthly.
-As of January 2016, it was published every two months, and was further reduced to three issues per year as of January 2018.
+As of January 2016, it was published every two months and was further reduced to three issues per year as of January 2018.
 In 2022, publication was reduced to one new issue per year.